 Reload systemd and kick off your new backup service:

-systemctl enable backup.timer
+systemctl daemon-reload systemctl enable backup.timer systemctl start backup.timer

 To check all timers: